 Are There Any Fees?

-Yes, you’ll pay a spread fee of 0.5% plus a transaction fee for each cryptocurrency buy/sell.
+Yes, for the standard Coinbase platform you’ll pay a spread fee of 0.5% plus a transaction fee for each cryptocurrency buy/sell.
 The fee schedule is as follows:

 - Total transaction amount is less than or equal to $10 — $0.99 | €0,99 | £0,99